boveus/hyrax-wiki/Background-Workers-(Resque-in-Sufia-7).md

 Sufia 7 no longer packages a default queuing back-end.
-Sufia 7 builds its jobs using Rails' ActiveJob framework, so you are free to use the queuing system of you choice (e.g., Resque, DelayedJob, Sidekiq) to manage long-running or slow processes.
+Sufia 7 builds its jobs using Rails' ActiveJob framework, so you are free to use the queuing system of you choice (e.g. Resque, DelayedJob, Sidekiq) to manage long-running or slow processes.
 Flexibility and choice come with a cost, though, and there's some work involved in integrating whichever queueing back-end you select.
 This page offers guidance on installing and using Resque with Resque-pool to handle background jobs in your Sufia app.

 ## Pre-Requisites: Install and Run Redis